-- You die before retirement and, on the date of your death, 1) you are age 55 or older and eligible for retirement, 2) you would have been eligible for benefits under the Retiree Welfare Benefit Program, if you had elected retirement immediately prior to your death, and 3) you are enrolled for family coverage under the Medical Plan for active employees. - You are an eligible retired employee or eligible disabled employee, and the dependent is covered by the Retiree Medical Plan at the time of your death.
+- You die before retirement and, on the date of your death, 1) you are age 55 or older with at least 10 years of service and eligible for retirement, 2) you would have been eligible for benefits under the Retiree Welfare Benefit Program, if you had elected retirement immediately prior to your death, and 3) you are enrolled for family coverage under the Medical Plan for active employees.
+If you die from injuries sustained on the job for the Company on or after January 1, 2001, and you are enrolled for family coverage under the Medical Plan for active employees, coverage may continue. - You are an eligible retired employee or eligible disabled employee, and the dependent is covered by the Retiree Medical Plan at the time of your death.

-Your surviving eligible dependents must elect continued coverage under this section within 90 days of your death.
+Your surviving eligible dependents must elect continued coverage under this section within 60 days of your death.
 If the coverage is initially elected but later terminated, it may not be reinstated.

-Coverage under the Retiree Medical Plan may be continued for surviving eligible dependents of deceased participants as follows:
+Coverage under the Retiree Medical Plan may be continued for eligible surviving dependents of deceased participants as follows: